Donearm/Scientia/content/hobbies/Malazan.md

   extermination.
 * `pg 412`: One of the top twenty Seguleh, Oru, claims that the Seguleh are searching for something that was stolen from them a long time ago.

+### Reaper's Gale

+* `pg 7`: Gothos mocks Kilmandaros that their children have lost their ways, at which Kilmandaros does not seem surprised but rather indifferent.
+Their "children" may either be the Tiste Edur or, more probably, the Forkrul Assail.